Tyagraj Khadilkar

 Tyagraj Khadilkar is an Indian singer, music composer, actor and host in Marathi film industry.
-He was the contestant of Boss Marathi 1 and was Evicted on Day 56.
+He was the contestant of Bigg Boss Marathi 1 and was Evicted on Day 56.

 Childhood

 Tyagraj Khadilkar is from the musical family of Krushnaji Prabhakar Khadilkar in Kolhapur.
+He is also the brother of Amruta Natu who is a well known play back singer in Marathi music industry.
 He completed his initial schooling in Kolhapur and then moved to Pune.
 He completed his schooling at Modern High School, Pune and graduated from PES Modern College of Engineering Pune.
 He received music education from his mother Manjushri Khadilkar and Indirabai Khadilkar and Gangadhar buva Pimpalkhare.

 Career

 Tyagraj has sung more than 52 title tracks of Marathi TV shows.
 He has worked with few music composers like Datta Davjekar, Anil Mohile, Shridhar Phadke, Ram-Lakshman, Ashok Patki and Avadhoot Gupte.
 He has given a play back to more than 35 Marathi movies.

 He has also worked as a TV host of programs including Aarahi, Geetakshri, Naman Natawara, Tikal Te Political and Sher-E-Nagma.

 He has sung more 60 title songs of TV serials including Hamm Panch, Tutaki Bajake and Tikal Te Political.